jbhopkins/bioxtasraw/docs/source/install/mac_gensource.rst

 #.
 Download the latest RAW sourcecode from sourceforge (
     `http://sourceforge.net/projects/bioxtasraw <http://sourceforge.net/projects/bioxtasraw>`_)

 #.
-Extract RAW to a directory of your choice and run :file:`RAW.py` using python.
+Extract RAW to a directory of your choice.

-    *   Note: the first time you run :file:`RAW.py` it may need to be run from the command line in order to successfully compile various extensions.
-It may take some time to compile the extensions, be patient.
+#.
+In the top level RAW directory run ``python setup.py build_ext --inplace``
+    to build the extensions.

+#.
+In the :file:`bioxtasraw` subdirectory run :file:`RAW.py` using python.

 #.
 Enjoy!